vdevc/FromHeaderBindingIssue/README.md

-# [FromForm] Binding Issue
+# [FromHeader] Binding Issue

-This repository shows an issue with Swagger when using multiple [FromForm] paramters in Minimal API
+This repository shows an issue with Swagger when using [Asp.Versioning](https://github.com/dotnet/aspnet-api-versioning) in Minimal API